david-romero/david-romero/README.md

 ### Hi there 👋

-For several years I have a hard goal.
-I want to become a great software engineer, so I work hard developing quality software every day.
+For several years I have had a hard goal.
+I want to become a great software engineer, so I work hard to develop quality software every day.
 Fan of new technologies.
-I will not stop until overcome my goals.
+I will not stop until accomplishing my goals.

 🔭 I’m currently working at @packlink-dev as Backend Software Engineer